abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 Load.
 Loads register `RR` into the accumulator.
 ### 0xBX - `XCH RR`
 Exchange.
 Exchanges the data between register `RR` and the accumulator.
-### 0xCX - `BBL DD`
+### 0xCX - `BBL D`
 Branch Back.
 Essentially, a return function.
-Pushes the stack back down and sets the accumulator to `DD`.
+Pushes the stack back down and sets the accumulator to `D`.
 ### 0xDX - `LDM DD`
 Load Immediate.
-Loads `DD` into the accumulator.
+Loads `D` into the accumulator.
 ## Specific Instructions
 These are instructions that do not use data from the instruction itself.
 ### 0xEX - Communication Instructions